crystal-lang/crystal-book/guides/ci/travis.md

   - crystal spec
 ```

-Let’s push these changes.
+Let's push these changes.
 Travis CI will run, and it will install dependencies, but then it will cache the `lib/` and `$HOME/.cache/shards` folders.
 The following runs will use the cached dependencies.